mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The corresponding private key is known only to members occupying leaves below that node.

-The reverse implication is not true: A member may not know the private keys of all the intermediate nodes they're below.
+The reverse implication is not true: a member may not know the private keys of all the intermediate nodes they're below.
 Such a member has an _unmerged_ leaf.
 Encrypting to an intermediate node requires encrypting to the node's public key, as well as the public keys of all the unmerged leaves below it.
 A leaf is unmerged when it is first added, because the process of adding the leaf does not give it access to all of the nodes above it in the tree.
-Leaves are "merged" as they receive the private keys for nodes, as described in
+Leaves are "merged" as they receive the private keys for nodes, as described in {{ratchet-tree-evolution}}.
-{{ratchet-tree-evolution}}.

 ## Ratchet Tree Evolution

-When performing a Commit, the generator of the Commit updates its leaf KeyPackage and its direct path to the root with new secret values.
+When performing a _Commit_, the generator of the _Commit_ updates its leaf KeyPackage and its direct path to the root with new secret values.
 The HPKE leaf public key within the KeyPackage MUST be derived from a freshly generated HPKE secret key to provide post-compromise security.